 While we have implemented security measures to protect the information we process, we cannot guarantee against loss, theft and unauthorized use, disclosure, or modification.
 However, no transmission over the Internet or email is ever fully secure or error free.
 You should use caution whenever submitting information online and take special care in deciding what information you provide us.

 Your Choices Regarding Your Information

 - Changing Your Information.
-You may log into the Site and directly modify information that you have provided at any time.
+You may log into the Service to modify certain profile information that you have provided at any time.

 - Email Communications.
 To change your information regarding email communications, please unsubscribe from the footer of any communication or contact us at firstname.lastname@example.org.

 - Cookies, Other Storage, and Web Beacons.
 Please see the "Cookies, Other Storage, and Web Beacons" section above.